emmanuelrosa/bisq-for-nixos/README.md

 It's a heavy-weight at ~900 MB, but it's worth keeping it around.
 Go ahead and test it to make sure it works for you.

+NOTE: The AppImage currently doesn't support HiDPI displays.
+I have plan for that, so stay tuned.

 Once you have your fallback in place, you may choose to add `bisq-desktop` from this Nix flake instead of from Nixpkgs.
 Again, since this Nix flake pins Nixpkgs, I expect the package to build just fine until OpenJDK 11 is purged from the NixOS build cache.
 I have no idea when that may happen.
 After such an event you'd still be able to build Bisq 1, but you'd also have to build OpenJDK 11 and OpenJFX 11; That would take a while.

 As a last resort, I uploaded a copy of the AppImage.
 You can get it from the releases.